What are the Risk Factors for Bladder Cancer?

 Understanding Bladder Cancer Risk Factors

-Bladder cancer is a rare type of cancer which starts in the bladder lining.
+Bladder cancer is a common urological cancer that begins in the lining (urothelium) of the bladder.
 There are many ways to treat it, including surgery.
 It is a type of cancer that can come back after treatment.
 Hence, it is best if an individual follows up with their healthcare provider about it.
 Read on to learn about the risks of this cancer.

 Factors that Pose a Risk of Bladder Cancer